afontenot/pyweight/docs/md/Technical Concepts.md

    expenditure (TDEE) is hard, and accurately counting every calorie you eat is arguably even harder.

-The method employed by Pyweight involves estimating the rate of weight loss (in kg/day) by taking the derivative of statistically smoothed daily measurements.
-This basic idea was originally suggested by [The Hacker's Diet](https://www.fourmilab.ch/hackdiet/), though Pyweight contains a number of improvements.
+The method employed by PyWeight involves estimating the rate of weight loss (in kg/day) by taking the derivative of statistically smoothed daily measurements.
+This basic idea was originally suggested by [The Hacker's Diet](https://www.fourmilab.ch/hackdiet/), though PyWeight contains a number of improvements.

-For a given period of `d` days, if the weight loss goal was `g` kilograms and the actual weight loss was `w` kilograms, then the difference between the goal and the actual change is `(g - w) / d`, in kilograms per day.
+For a given period of $d$ days, if the weight loss goal was $g$ kilograms and the actual weight loss was $w$ kilograms, then the difference between the goal and the actual change is $(g - w) / d$, in kilograms per day.

 This approach not only gets rid of most fluctuations (by taking the